Compensate-Operations/compensate-challenge/README.md

 Correctness of the execution
 Performance

 Document and share your solution and code with us using Github, email, FAX.
-Style is free.
+The style is free.

-If you have any questions about the challenge or technical details, please contact Compensate Team:
+If you have any questions about the challenge or technical details, please contact the Compensate Team:

 Tobias Rask tobias.rask@fourkind.com

 Good Luck!
-We will be more than happy to talk about your solution.
+We look forward to seeing your solution.